thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

 You may have noticed the notational similarities between `zero : ℕ` and `ℕ : Type`.
 This may have lead you to the question, `Type : ?`.
-In type theory, we simply assert `Type : Type 1`.
+In type theory, we simply assert `Type : Type₁`.
-But then we are chasing our tail, asking `Type 1 : ?`.
+But then we are chasing our tail, asking `Type₁ : Type₂`.
-Type theorists make sure that every type (the thing on the right side of the `:`) itself is a term, and every term has a type.
+Type theorists make sure that every type
+(i.e. anything the right side of `:`) itself is a term (i.e. anything on the left of `:`), and every term has a type.
 So what we really need is
 ```
 Type : Type₁, Type₁ : Type₂, Type₂ : Type₃, ⋯
 ```
 These are called _universes_.
 The numberings of universes are called _levels_.
+We will start using universes in the next quest.

 <!--
 Everything we will make will be closed in